orbcode/orbuculum/README.md

 -----

 In general you'll find recent binaries available for your platform as build artifacts from the Github Actions we run for CI.
 Just go to the 'Actions' menu in github and then grab the artifacts from the latest builds.
+That's not the preferred method, but it's a quick-and-dirty solution.

-If you do want to build the system, then the command line to build the Orbuculum tool suite is:
+If you do want to build the system, then the sequence is:

 ```
 >meson setup build
 >ninja -C build
 ```

 You may need to change the paths to your libusb files, depending on how well your build environment is set up.
-You might also want to change the install path, which defaults to putting everything under `/usr/local` by passing the appropriate path to meson with a command line such as `meson setup --prefix=/usr build`...we've had some feedback that Arch doesn't find libraries under `/usr/local/lib`, for example.
-It's also worth noting that Ubuntu comes with a pretty old version of meson so if you get errors you may need to install a more recent one via pip.
+You might also want to change the install path, which defaults to putting everything under `/usr/local`, by passing the appropriate path to meson with a command line such as `meson setup --prefix=/usr build`...we've had some feedback that Arch doesn't find libraries under `/usr/local/lib`, for example.
+It's also worth noting that some releases of Ubuntu come with a pretty old version of meson so if you get errors you may need to install a more recent one via pip.

 Permissions and Access
 ----------------------
-A udev rules files is included in ```Support/60-orbcode.rules``` The default installations will have already installed this to either `/usr/local/lib/udev/rules.d` or `/usr/lib/udev/rules.d`, but you may prefer to install it to ```/etc/udev/rules.d``` by hand, if required.
+A udev rules files is included in ```Support/60-orbcode.rules``` The default installation will have already installed this to either `/usr/local/lib/udev/rules.d` or `/usr/lib/udev/rules.d`, but you may prefer to install it to ```/etc/udev/rules.d``` by hand, if required.

 Building on OSX
 ===============